Linux74656/SpaceEngineersLinuxPatches/README.md

 ## Step 1:
   Ensure prerequisites are installed and up to date.

-  Wine(Newest Version is Recommended).
+  Wine(5.0 or higher... although the newest version is recommended).
 Find out more at winehq: https://wiki.winehq.org/Download

   Winetricks:
   `sudo winetricks --self-update`